Azure/azure-rest-api-specs/specification/workloads/resource-manager/Microsoft.Workloads/SAPDiscoverySites/readme.md

 ### Basic Information

-These are the global settings for the workloads.
+These are the global settings for the Migration Discovery for SAP.

 ``` yaml
 openapi-type: arm